-For certification bodies not using auditXpressX[TM] to generate the certificate, IFS provides a separate page for the download of the QR-code from the IFS Database.
+For certification bodies not using IFS Software to generate the certificate, there is an area in the IFS Database where a QR-code for the respective COID can be downloaded.

 The QR-code can be created via "My Clients" by providing the COID.